Xakkusu/bioshock-quiz/README.md

 ### Jshint
 ### Links Testing
 ### Browser Testing
+The website was successfully tested on the following browsers:
+- Google Chrome
+- Mozilla Firefox
+- Safari
+- Microsoft Edge

 ### Device Testing

 - The following websites, besides google dev tools, were used to check responsiveness: